TBD54566975/tbd-examples/javascript/tbdex-pfi-exemplar/README.md

 This is a starter kit for building a **Participating Financial Institution (PFI)** gateway to provide liquidity services on the **[tbDEX](https://developer.tbd.website/projects/tbdex/) network**.
 You can fork this and use it (or use it as inspiration!).

+Contains:
-Contains mock implementations of some features of a PFI, as well as a **Verifiable Credential (VC)** issuer using a **Decentralized Identifier (DID)**.
+- mock implementations of some features of a PFI,
+- as well as a **Verifiable Credential (VC)** issuer using a **Decentralized Identifier (DID)**.
+- Example mock implementation of a **Known Customer Credential (KCC)** by the issuer using a mock Identity vendor.

-Mock TypeScript PFI implementation for example purposes using:
+## Mock TypeScript PFI implementation for example purposes using:

 * [@tbdex/http-server](https://www.npmjs.com/package/@tbdex/http-server)
 * PostgreSQL as underlying DB

-## Running in codesandbox
+## Running in CodeSandbox
 You can run try this example in codesandbox, or locally.

 To run in codesandbox, use the link below and then open a terminal.
 Then